 Silicates

 As rainwater moves through rock deposits towards underground aquifers, it collects a mineral called silicate.
 Silicates are present in about 90% of the earth’s crust, making them one of the most common water contaminants.
 If you are using a sandy substrate in your aquarium, the silicates will leach out of the substrate into the water in a matter of weeks.
 Since silicates are so prevalent in water, the algae they produce is a rampant problem for many tank owners.
-Silica algae, commonly known as “gravel algae” spreads across the rockbed before coating your entire aquarium in a brown film.
+Silica algae, commonly known as “gravel algae” spread across the rock bed before coating your entire aquarium in a brown film.
 The algae growth is further exacerbated by poor lighting and low oxygen levels in the aquarium.

 Silicates can also be very dangerous to coral growth.
 Diatoms, a large family of single-celled algae, need silicates to grow.
 Some diatoms have a carnivorous effect on coral.
 Encrusting diatoms populate at the base of corals before reaching upwards.
 These diatoms will proceed to consume the coral, leading to the coral’s skeleton receding and decay and disintegration setting in.
 These diatoms can overtake healthy coral in days.
 Once again, reverse osmosis is the simplest way to eliminate this danger from your tank.
 Silicates cannot make their way past the RO membrane, reducing the risk of them emerging amongst your reef and gravel.